This article will tell you everything you need to know about what the release of WordPress 5.9 “Joséphine” means for web development.

 What Does This Update Bring to the Table (Your Website)

-Full site editing, together with the other functionalities that come with its update, brings a lot of functionality to your website.
+Full site editing, together with the other functionalities that come with its update, brings a lot of benefits to the developer and design workflow of your website.

 This will come with many upsides, which include: